Found within zip codes: 11224

 There are two complimentary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-What we choose to do for a living reflects who we are.
-Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.
-In the Coney Island neighborhood, 36.3% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 24.3% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (21.5%), and 18.0% in manufacturing and laborer occupations.The Neighbors: Ethnicity / Ancestry
+A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
+It is also different if most of the neighbors are clerical support or managers.
+What is wonderful is the shear diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.
+In the Coney Island neighborhood, 34.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 23.6% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (20.8%), and 20.8% in executive, management, and professional occupations.The Neighbors: Ethnicity / Ancestry

-Culture is the shared learned behavior of peoples.
-Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
-It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.
+Culture is shared learned behavior.
+We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior - comes from our ancestors.
+That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
+Even different neighborhoods in the same city can have drastically different cultures.
 In the Coney Island neighborhood in Brooklyn, NY, residents most commonly identify their ethnicity or ancestry as Asian (32.0%).
-There are also a number of people of Puerto Rican ancestry (12.8%) , and residents who report West Indian roots (8.4%) , and some of the residents are also of Haitia ancestry (4.1%) , along with some Russian ancestry residents (3.6%), among others.
-In addition, 42.5% of the residents of this neighborhood were born in another country.The Neighbors: Languages
+There are also a number of people of Puerto Rican ancestry (12.8%) , and residents who report Haitia roots (3.8%) , and some of the residents are also of Mexican ancestry (2.1%) , along with some Dominican ancestry residents (1.6%), among others.
+In addition, 37.0% of the residents of this neighborhood were born in another country.The Neighbors: Languages

 HOUSE VALUE RANGE